Fight Club

 Comparative Analysis

-Additional crime films include The Bad Guys, Batman Forever and 12 Rounds.
-For more David Fincher analyses, see Zodiac, The Girl with the Dragon Tattoo and The Curious Case of Benjamin Button.
+Additional crime films include The Bad Guys, Rustom and The Whole Ten Yards.
+For more David Fincher analyses, see The Girl with the Dragon Tattoo, The Curious Case of Benjamin Button and The Social Network.

 Plot Points by Act